checkly/terraform-provider-checkly/docs/guides/resource-examples.md

 ```

 ## Check groups
 Checkly's groups feature allows you to group together a set of related checks, which can also share default settings for various attributes.
-Here is an example check group:

 ### Check group with minimal configuration